 Most cat owners enjoy the vocalizations of their pets—both the cozy moments snuggled up with the cat purring away, as well as the more expressive meowing that communicates a broader range of messages.
 Everyone by now has probably watched a ton of internet views full of cute kitten squeaks and adorable cat meows.

-But what if your cat isn't really a talker?
+But what if your cat isn't really a talker at all?
 Is not meowing a sign that something is wrong with your feline or is it just normal cat behavior?

-They believe that meowing directed at humans is a trait of domestication as a way for cats to communicate with their owners.
-Because adult cats don't meow at each other it's not uncommon for your kitten to gradually get quieter as it ages.
-If you miss you kitten conversations there are some tips you can try to get them meowing but keep in mind cats are all different.
+They believe that meowing directed at humans is a trait of domestication—a way for cats to communicate with their owners.
+Because adult cats don't meow at each other, it's not uncommon for your kitten to gradually get quieter as it ages.
+This is not something you need to worry about.

+Keep in mind, though, that all cats are all different.
 Don't try to force behavior if your cat really doesn't seem interested.

 Tips to Encourage Meowing

-Looking in your cat's direction as you talk can also encourage meowing.
+- Looking in your cat's direction as you talk can also encourage meowing.
 Make sure your cat knows you're trying to interact with it for best results.